aws-ia/terraform-aws-storagegateway/modules/aws-sgw/README.md

 <!-- BEGIN_TF_DOCS -->
-# AWS Storage Gateway Terraform module
+# AWS Storage Gateway Terraform sub-module

-Deploys a Storage Gateway on AWS, configures Storage Gateway cache and maps it local storage disk.
+Deploys a Storage Gateway on AWS, configures Storage Gateway cache and maps it to a local storage disk.
 Requires the Storage Gateway appliance to be deployed first using the module [vmware-sgw](../vmware-sgw/).
 For an end to end example on VMware, refer to the [s3filegateway-vmware](../../examples/s3filegateway-vmware/) example.

 # AWS Storage Gateway types